-Due to strides made within the last year, certain topics such as extreme heat exposure, air pollution/wildfires, infectious disease, and waste produced by the health sector have been incorporated more thoroughly throughout the core curriculum.
-This includes brief mentions in first-year lectures followed by more robust exploration in clinical years and the Transition to Residency course.
-There are currently 6 major touch-points with full lectures devoted to these topics throughout the core curriculum with an optional elective and briefer mentions throughout.
-In 2023, a medical student advocated for the addition and successfully integrated a dedicated independent climate health lecture into the core didactic curricula titled "Introduction to Planetary Health" during the Cardiology, Pulmonary, Renal Block.
-They led the session alongside two faculty members that introduced the subject of planetary health to all medical students: it explored a case, detailed the impacts of air pollution and extreme heat on human physiology, explored environmental justice, and provides clinical recommendations regarding climate-related patient encounters.
-There are some faculty members that briefly explore climate related factors and how they impact physiology in their lectures, case in point the pulmonary pathology lectures explore air pollution as an exacerbating factor for chronic lung disease.
+- Due to strides made within the last few years certain topics such as extreme heat exposure, air pollution/wildfires, infectious disease, and waste produced by the health sector have been incorporated more thoroughly throughout the core curriculum.
+This includes brief mentions in first-year lectures as well as a dedicated lecture "Introduction to Planetary Health," and a newly integrated required clinical skills lab (CSL), "Introduction to Climate Change and Environmental Health Over a Lifespan," followed by more robust exploration in clinical years and the Transition to Residency course.
+That being said, there is still room for further integration and exploration of these topics in the core curriculum. - There are currently 6 major touch-points with full lectures devoted to these topics throughout the core curriculum with an optional elective and briefer mentions throughout. - In 2023, a medical student advocated for the addition and successfully integrated a dedicated independent climate health lecture into the core didactic curricula titled "Introduction to Planetary Health" during the Cardiology, Pulmonary, Renal Block.
+They led the session alongside two faculty members that introduced the subject of planetary health to all medical students; it explored a case, detailed the impacts of air pollution and extreme heat on human physiology, explored environmental justice, and provided clinical recommendations regarding climate-related patient encounters. - There are some faculty members that briefly explore climate related factors and how they impact physiology in their lectures, case in point the pulmonary pathology lectures explore air pollution as an exacerbating factor for chronic lung disease.
 1.22.
 Does your medical school employ a member of faculty to specifically oversee and take responsibility for the incorporation of planetary health and sustainable healthcare as a theme throughout the course?

-- Yes, the medical school has a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare - No, the medical school does not have a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.
+Yes, the medical school has a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.
+(1 point) No, the medical school does not have a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.
+(0 points) Score Assigned: